liferay/liferay-docs/userGuide/en/chapters/06-asset-framework.markdown

 #### Selecting Assets Dynamically

-The Asset Publisher's default behavior is to select assets dynamically according to rules that you give it.
+The Asset Publisher's default behavior is to select assets dynamically according a set of customizable rules.
 These rules can be stacked on top of each other so that they compliment each other to create a nice, refined query for your content.
 You have the following options for creating these rules: